 Will grow like a cedar in Lebanon.

 So, as I’m saying these words, my mind was wandering through the parashah.
 (Not advising this.
-As Tamar’s descendent wrote “for everything there is a proper time…” [Qoheles 3:1) And it hit me…
+As Tamar’s descendant, King Solomon, wrote “for everything there is a proper time…” [Qoheles 3:1]) And it hit me…

 What is it we laud about Tamar’s actions?
 She forced Yehudah’s hand to do the right thing, and then even though he had to be tricked into fulfilling his duty, Tamar was still willing to absorb a lot of personal risk rather than shame him.